balashev/spectro/docs/objects.rst

 Line flux residuals (zero levels)
 ---------------------------------

-Line flux residual (LFR, object 10) is the indicator of zero level, that can be a part of the fit profile constuction, to model the partial coverage.
-Interaction:
+Line flux residual (object 10) is the indicator of zero level, that can be a part of the fit profile constuction, to model the partial coverage.
+Interactions:

-* **p + LEFT CLICK**: create.
+* **p + LEFT CLICK**: create line flux residual object.

 * **SHIFT + LEFT MOUSE BUTTON** on text label: shift.